AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

       `:dither=` *int*
         Turn dither on or off for this output. (default: 0) `:autocc=` *int*
-        Enable or disable `--autocc` for this output image.
+        Enable or disable `--autocc` for this output image (the default is to use the global setting).
+      `:unpremult=` *int*
+        If autocc is used for this image, should any color transformation be done on unassociated colors (unpremultiplied by alpha).
+The default is 0.
       `:autocrop=` *int*
         Enable or disable autocrop for this output image.
       `:autotrim=` *int*